wireservice/csvkit/docs/index.rst

 .. note::

-    csvkit is tested against Python 2.6, 2.7 and PyPy.
+    csvkit is routinely tested on OSX, somewhat less frequently on Linux and once in a while on Windows.
+All platforms are supported.
+It is tested against Python 2.6, 2.7 and PyPy.
 Neither Python < 2.6 nor Python >= 3.0 are supported at this time.

 Tutorial
 ========